pasharm/New_basic_style_for_JOSM/README.md

 # How to Install
 To install it, you need in the program settings (F12) to go to the Third tab (Parameters of map projection and data display) - Map rendering styles - Choose "New basic Style").

+Recommended to use together with the standard style.

 # Preview
 | Standart JOSM | New basic style    |
 | :-----------: |:------------------:|